lakeplacevibes/LakePlaceVibes/README.md

-# Lake Place Vibes
+# Lake Place Vibes v2
-A laid-back lake life apparel website built with React.
+A redesigned apparel website with scenic lake visuals and product mockups.